Illuminati9/SDE-Project/README.md

 ## Tech Stack

-The Local Services Aggregator is built using the following technologies:
+The OneTap is built using the following technologies:

 - Frontend:
   - React.js - A JavaScript library for building user interfaces